Apply to Host a Trail Camera

 Training and equipment are provided free of charge to accepted volunteers.
 Requirements for participation include access to at least 10 contiguous acres of public or private property, basic computer skills, access to high-speed internet, and the ability to check the camera once every 90 days for at least one year.
-Bevies of playful otters, gray foxes scurrying up trees, and even bear cubs playing with each other are all just a snapshot away - Click the statewide application link and select the area you would like to volunteer.
+Bevies of playful otters, gray foxes scurrying up trees, and even bear cubs playing with each other are all just a snapshot away - View the statewide application and select the area you would like to volunteer.

 Snapshot Wisconsin trail cameras have played an integral role in monitoring the reintroduced elk herds in Black River Falls, Clam Lake, and Flambeau River State Forest.
 These networks of trail cameras in each of the reintroduction sites inform herd management strategies by supplying accurate and cost-effective data.
-The data includes abundance estimates, cow/bull ratios, and annual recruitment.
+The data gathered from these cameras provides valuable information about bull age structure.

 Training and equipment are provided free of charge to accepted volunteers.
 Requirements for participation include basic computer skills, access to high-speed internet, and the ability to check the camera every 90 days for at least one year.
-Click the elk application link and select the area you would like to volunteer.
+View the elk application and select the area you would like to volunteer.